mokamaleldin/Learn-Apollo/README.md

     </li>
     <li><a href="#usage">Usage</a></li>
     <li><a href="#contributing">Contributing</a></li>
+    <li><a href="#resources">Resources</a></li>
     <li><a href="#license">License</a></li>
 </ul>

 <h2 id="introduction">Introduction</h2>
 <p>Apollo is a powerful GraphQL implementation that helps you manage data flow in your applications seamlessly.
-In this project, we set up a GraphQL server with Apollo Server and a React application that uses Apollo Client to interact with the server.</p>
+In this project, we set up a GraphQL server with Apollo Server and a React application that uses Apollo Client to interact with the server.
+By using Apollo, developers can simplify their data fetching logic and improve the performance of their applications.</p>

 <h2 id="features">Features</h2>
 <ul>